twigphp/Twig/doc/templates.rst

 .. versionadded:: 1.12
     Support for default argument values was added in Twig 1.12.

+.. versionadded:: 1.13.2
+    Support for macro call with named arguments was added in Twig 1.13.2.

 Macros are comparable with functions in regular programming languages.
 They are useful to reuse often used HTML fragments to not repeat yourself.